NPVoravong/f2p-game/README.md

-# Pandas Challenge
+# Playerbase Data Analysis

-## Prompt
+# Prompt
-Using the provided dataset for the fictional free-to-play video game generate a report that includes the following items:
+Using the provided dataset for the free-to-play video game generate a report about the player base.
+Explore the following points of interest
 1. Total Number of Players
 2. Purchasing Analysis (Total)
-    * Number of Unique Items
-    * Average Purchase Price
-    * Total Number of Purchases
-    * Total Revenue
 3. Gender Demographics
-    * Percentage and Count of Male Players
-    * Percentage and Count of Female Players
-    * Percentage and Count of Other / Non-Disclosed
 4. Purchasing Analysis (Gender)
-    * Purchase Count
-    * Average Purchase Price
-    * Total Purchase Value
-    * Average Purchase Total per Person by Gender
 5. Age Demographics
-_The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)_
-    * Purchase Count
-    * Average Purchase Price
-    * Total Purchase Value
-    * Average Purchase Total per Person by Age Group
 6. Top Spenders
-_Identify the the top 5 spenders in the game by total purchase value, then list (in a table):_
-    * SN
-    * Purchase Count
-    * Average Purchase Price
-    * Total Purchase Value
 7. Most Popular Items
-_Identify the 5 most popular items by purchase count, then list (in a table):_
-    * Item ID
-    * Item Name
-    * Purchase Count
-    * Item Price
-    * Total Purchase Value
 8. Most Profitable Items

-_Identify the 5 most profitable items by total purchase value, then list (in a table):_
-    * Item ID
-    * Item Name
-    * Purchase Count
+# Dependencies
-    * Item Price
+* Jupyter Notebook
-    * Total Purchase Value

-## Process
-- **Dependencies and Setup**
 * Pandas
 * Numpy

+# Process

+  * Data Wrangling
    The data is stored in a CSV to read the csv we use Panda's `read_csv()` and save it to a variable.
 A master dataframe in created from that CSV.
 Now we can use the dataset throughout the jupyter notebook.

   <img src="HeroesOfPymoli/Resources/images/Dataframe.png" height="auto">